Get to know us on:

 Baghouses can also be used in conjunction with our DSI systems.
 This improves acid gas removal efficiency by taking advantage of a filter cake built up on the baghouse filter media.

 Computational Fluid Dynamics Technology (CFD modeling) is an analytical tool that can be used to predict airflow and particulate behavior in a flue gas duct.
-CFD modeling can be used to identify high impact areas of optimization in the air pollution control process.
+CFD modeling can be used to identify high-impact areas of optimization in the process of combating air pollution.

 Pneumatic conveying.
 HaF Equipment has solutions for ash handling: vacuum conveying, pressure conveying and mechanical conveying.
 Each conveying method can be achieved using a variety of products that we can customize to a specific need; even those that are dependent on conveying distance, ash loading, and temperature profiles.